 “The suffering itself is not so bad; it is the resentment against suffering that is the real pain” —Allen Ginsberg

-To test your own level of happiness, close your eyes for a minute and imagine all the things that you want but don’t have.
+To test your own level of happiness, close your eyes and imagine all the things that you want but don’t have.
 The gap between what you long for and what you have in the present moment is your level of unhappiness.
 Then take a minute and observe some of your thoughts and feelings that surface as you are identifying this gap.
-Are you disappointed?
-Are you frustrated?
-Are you embarrassed?
-Are you driven to win and close in on the gap?
+Do you feel disappointed?
+Frustrated?
+Embarrassed?
+Driven to win and close in on the gap?
 Whatever your response may be, your level of distress will depend on your relationship to pain and pleasure and to what degree the fear or the love of them dominate your life.

-Dr. Chris Germer writes in his book The Mindful Path to Self-Compassion: “When we’re caught up in our pain, we also go to war against ourselves.
-The body protects itself against danger through fight, flight, or freeze (staying frozen in place), but when we’re challenged emotionally” these reactions change into “self-criticism, self-isolation, and self-absorption.”
-Dr. Germer continues: “A healing alternative is to cultivate a new relationship to ourselves described by research psychologist Kristin Neff as self-kindness, a sense of connection with the rest of humanity, and balanced awareness”(page 33).
+In his book The Mindful Path to Self-Compassion, Dr. Chris Germer writes, “When we’re caught up in our pain, we also go to war against ourselves.
+The body protects itself against danger through fight, flight, or freeze (staying frozen in place), but when we’re challenged emotionally,” these reactions change into “self-criticism, self-isolation, and self-absorption.”
+Dr. Germer continues, “A healing alternative is to cultivate a new relationship to ourselves described by research psychologist Kristin Neff as self-kindness, a sense of connection with the rest of humanity, and balanced awareness”(page 33).

-When I take a step back and focus my lenses on these words from an ontological perspective, I see God’s original design for man shining through, in that God made man in His Image, with the capacity to be loved and express love.
+Stepping back and focusing my lense on these words from an ontological perspective, I see God’s original design for man shining through.
+God made man in His Image with the capacity to be loved and express love.
 Reformed theologians have argued that even physically, man reflects what God is morally, spiritually, invisibly.
 If this is true, can we practice living as His created analogies even in the way we relate to ourselves?
-Being created in His likeness also expresses limitations; and we are not identical to God in any way, but the doctrine of the image of God informs the Christian’s understanding of himself or herself as well as his or her response to it.
+God creating us in His likeness also expresses limitations.
+We are not identical to God in any way, but the doctrine of the image of God informs the Christian’s understanding of himself or herself as well as his or her response to it.

 While Dr. Germer, a Buddhist psychologist, would not share this view of ontology, I have still learned a lot from him regarding developing the inner strength of self-compassion.
 MSC techniques are an effective ways to practice concentration, being present in the moment and connecting with the body.
 It has been researched and proven to work effectively in treating a variety of problems such as anxiety, depression, chronic pain, trauma reactions and working with what we can’t control.

 While it takes some practice to develop mindfulness and learn MSC techniques it is a rewarding journey.
 If you feel open to it, please give Watershed a call.
-I would be happy to teach you Mindfulness techniques that can help your brain transform in an amazing way!
+Our therapists would be happy to teach you Mindfulness techniques that can help your brain transform in an amazing way!